-Advisory: High school biology, or chemistry, or BIOSC 10LS or BIOSC 21
+Advisory: High school Biology, Chemistry, BIOSC 10LS, or 21

 An integrated study with laboratory methods and techniques of the fundamental concepts, principles, and laws underlying plant and animal life processes on the molecular and cellular levels.
 An interdisciplinary approach will be used to treat cytology, biochemical cycles, genetics, reproduction, and embryonics development.
 The creative process of scientific inquiry, the aesthetics of science, and the implications of scientific knowledge will be emphasized.
 Skills in critical thinking, problem solving, and effective learning will be emphasized throughout the course.
 Required for biological science majors.
 This course is offered in the fall only.
-LR
+(CAN BIOL 2, CAN BIOL SEQ A) LR or BIOSC 20LS